International Development Association: Membership

 The IDA has 173 member countries which pay contributions every three years as replenishments of its capital.
-On December 12, 2008, Samoa joined UNIDO as its 173rd member.
+On 12 December 2008, Samoa joined UNIDO as its 173rd member.
 The IDA lends to 75 borrowing countries, over half of which (39) are in Africa.
-Membership in the IDA is available only to countries who are members of the World Bank, particularly the IBRD.
+Membership in the IDA is available to only the countries who are members of the World Bank, particularly the IBRD.
 Throughout its lifetime, 44 borrowing countries have graduated from the association, although 9 of these countries have relapsed as borrowers after not sustaining their graduate status.

 To be eligible for support from the IDA, countries are assessed by their poverty and their lack of creditworthiness for commercial and IBRD borrowing.
 The association assesses countries based on their per capita income, lack of access to private capital markets, and policy performance in implementing pro-growth and anti-poverty economic or social reforms.
 As of 2019, to borrow from the IDA's concessional lending programs, a country's gross national income (GNI) per capita must not exceed $1,145.

+IDA borrowing countries

+The following 75 countries are IDA borrowing countries.